 As the parent of multiple children, one of the biggest expenses each year is clothing.
 I happened to be quite lucky, being part of a very large family.
-My children have received hand-me-downs ever since they were born.
-I have all girls, so hand-me-downs have gotten a lot of use and rotation at this house, too.
-I have also been especially lucky to have friends with only one girl who have tossed some cute things our way.
+My children have received hand-me-downs ever since they were born, and hand clothes down to one another.
+With all these hand-me-downs, though, it’s important to know how to organize kid clothes.

 Organizing hand-me-downs can be a monumental task considering the many seasons and sizes you may find in your possession.
 It’s not a simple as separating shirts from shorts.
+It’s not even as simple as separating sizes!
 These tips will show you just how simple it can be to sort and organize your family’s hand-me-downs so you don’t forget about the clothes you have stored in your storage unit or basement.

 The Sorting Process